jondaiello/foundations-of-html/lesson-01/README.md

 ## HTML History
 HTML was created back in 1991 by Tim-Berners Lee who was a physicist at CERN.
 He created HTML with the hopes of connecting computers so that people around the world could access data no matter what computer they were on.
 Today, we’re reaping the benefits of his vision and forethought.
 Thanks Tim!

 HTML has seen many revisions over it’s life, and today the industry standard is version 5, which is typically referred to as HTML 5.
 The World Wide Web Consortium (W3C) is the author of a specification that everyone from web browser makers to web developers follow as a guide on how to build for the web.
-You can explore the specification here: https://www.w3.org/TR/html5/ It’s a bit overwhelming, so that’s why we’ve put together this fundamentals course for you.
+You can always [explore the specification](https://www.w3.org/TR/html5/), but it’s a bit overwhelming.
+That’s exactly why we’ve put together this fundamentals course for you.

 I hope you enjoy it!